Kitchen Backsplash Ideas: Trends, Timeless Options And How To Choose The Right One For Your Kitchen

 With the abundance of options out there, it can be overwhelming trying to figure out which kitchen backsplashes will best suit your home.
 But by reviewing the backsplash ideas below, you'll be well on your way to creating your ideal kitchen.

 Kitchen Backsplash Trends

 Selecting a trendy backsplash for your kitchen can make a bold statement and make your home feel more modern.
 Here are a few of the freshest ideas for your kitchen.

 Backsplash Tiles That Reach To The Ceiling

 Short rows of backsplash tiles are out – it's all about full wall coverage now!
 Select a style and size of tile that best fits your vision for the overall kitchen design, and plaster them in the arrangement of your choosing from countertop to ceiling.
 Not only will this give you a fun accent wall in your kitchen, but it will also create the illusion that the space is taller and the ceilings are higher than they actually are.

 Patterns And Textures

-Many homeowners choose backsplashes with bright colors and fun designs to add a dash of excitement to their kitchen, but 2021 is the year where that trend gets kicked up a notch.
-As kitchens with white walls and white cabinets become increasingly popular, the backsplash can be the perfect area to break up the monochromatic look and infuse elements of your personality into your kitchen’s otherwise sleek design.
+Many homeowners choose backsplashes with bright colors and fun designs to add a dash of excitement to their kitchen.
+As kitchens with white walls and white cabinets become increasingly popular, the backsplash can be the perfect area to break up the monochromatic look and infuse elements of your personality into your kitchen's otherwise sleek design.

 Tiles are the most popular choice when it comes to kitchen backsplashes because of their durability, affordability and variety.
 Tiles come in all different materials, colors, shapes and sizes, making them a natural fit for any style or taste.
-These backsplashes are easy to clean and will provide your kitchen with a polished, classy look that will stand the test of time beyond 2021.
+These backsplashes are easy to clean and will provide your kitchen with a polished, classy look that will stand the test of time.